 - Why are you troubled, and why do doubts rise in your minds?
 (Luke 24:38)

 - Do you have anything here to eat?
 (Luke 24:41)

 QUESTIONS FROM JOHN CHAPTERS 1-7

-- Why are you angry with me for healing the whole man on the Sabbath?
-John 7:23
+- Why are you angry with me for healing a man’s whole body on the Sabbath?
+(John 7:23)

 QUESTIONS FROM JOHN CHAPTERS 8-21

 - Where are they?
 Has no one condemned you?
 (John 8:10)

 - Why is my language not clear to you?
 (John 8:43)